Climate Smart Missoula

 WHAT TO CONSIDER WHEN BUYING AN ELECTRIC VEHICLE

-EVs are a viable option for most lifestyles and budgets.
-There are more than 50 models commercially available and over 1 million Americans are now driving electric vehicles.
+EVs are a viable option for most lifestyles and budgets, with over 4 million Americans are now driving electric vehicles.
 If you're used to driving a conventional gasoline powered car then there are a few important factors to consider when shopping for an EV.

 Cost